 Students produce 30-minute documentaries that have aired on PBS, garnered awards and screened at film festivals around the world

-The Documentary Project is an optional, full-time third semester exclusively for M.S. broadcast students who wish pursue intensive video master’s projects.
+The Documentary Project is an optional, full-time third semester for M.S. students who wish pursue intensive video master’s projects.

 The program is designed to train students as independent film producers and directors.
 Documentary project students receive one-on-one coaching from a faculty adviser and additional training in visual storytelling, camera work and editing.
 Students also learn the business side of documentary production—negotiations, rights and clearances, and how to develop a winning production trailer.
 The resulting film, the capstone of these students’ studies at Columbia Journalism School, is expected to be of broadcast quality.

 Those who wish to be considered for the third semester documentary project apply during the admissions process.
-Four or five slots will be held open for students who wish to apply for admittance during the fall semester.
-These students will be chosen in close consultation with their RW1 professors and masters’ advisors.
 Documentary students gain automatic entry to the required spring documentary seminar.
 A special September graduation event is held for students who stay for a third semester.